RashikaKarki/Auto-Wrangler/README.md

 # Auto-Wrangler
 Script to automate data cleaning step for the analysis.

-As of now it handles Datatype, missing values and duplicates.
+As of now it handles:
+- Datatype
+- Missing Values
+- Duplicates.